 Definition:

-Supervised Learning is a machine learning technique where models are trained on labeled data—data that includes both input and the corresponding correct output.
+Supervised Learning is a method of machine learning in which models are trained using labeled data–data containing both input and the correct output.

 How It Works: